peymanHashemi/Machine-Learning/README.md

 # Machine-Learning
-In this repository I have done some exercises for machine learning course
+In this repository I have done some exercises for machine learning course at Amirkabir University of Technology (Tehran Polytechnic)